-Victoria Paniagua (PhD, Duke University), a 2018-2019 Kellogg Institute Visiting Fellow, is a political scientist whose research lies at the intersection between comparative and international political economy.
+Victoria Paniagua (PhD, Duke University), a 2018-2019 Kellogg Institute Visiting Fellow, is a political scientist whose research lies at the intersection of comparative and international political economy.
 Her research investigates the historical and contemporary drivers of development and redistribution in developing countries with a regional focus on Latin America.

 During her fellowship at Kellogg, Paniagua will study the historical roots of economic elites’ capacity to shape policies with high impact on development and redistribution.
 Against existing theories that largely assume that economic elites identify with a single economic activity, she proposes that the diversification structure of elites’ asset portfolio explains their policy preferences and political involvement.
 Her study compares Argentina and Chile from their early stages of modernization (circa 1850s) until the late 20th century, and draws on over a century of original archival data on elites' personal networks and asset ownership, transcripts from parliamentary sessions, and roll-call data.